A guide to the most beautiful towns in Belgium including small towns, amusement parks, and historic sites in the best cities in Belgium

-Visitors also throng the Rue Neuve shopping street to get their hands-on splendid collections by popular chain stores.
+Visitors also throng the Rue Neuve shopping street to get their hands on splendid collections from popular chain stores.

 From lively jazz concerts and comic strip walks to the most delicious waffles, the city has a lot to offer to its visitors.

 A great way to see the most of Brussels is by getting on the “HopOn-HopOff” Bus. – Get tickets here

 Home to the world’s largest brewery, Leuven is an interesting city in Belgium to visit.

 It is located 30 km east of Brussels and has some of the best options for sightseeing in Belgium. – Book your day trip to Leuven here

 A visit to the UNESCO World Heritage sites in Leuven like the Great Beguinage and the St. Peter’s Church promises an enriching experience.
 It also has the Gothic Town Hall and the Arenberg Castle which ranks among major attractions in Belgium.

 The best way to explore this city is by taking a tour of its breweries, museums, and the university.
 The city is the birthplace of popular beers like Stella Artois and Domus.

 A city renowned for its folk festivals and glittering nightlife, Liege is one of the popular tourist places in Belgium.
 It is situated in the Meuse Valley and has stunning architectures that will take you back in time.